Trojans tack up an 11-8 victory over the Golden Bears to finish 2014 with a 26-4 record.

 Vavic has been with the USC women's program since its inception in 1995, and the 2004 women's team became the first team in NCAA Championship history to go undefeated (29-0) during the regular season.
 USC's 25-3 overall mark in 2010 culminated in the women's program's third national championship and 13th straight 20-win season.
 And in 2013, the Women of Troy played the longest NCAA women's final in history, beating Stanford in triple sudden-death overtime to win USC's fourth National Championship.
 Overall, Vavic's career record on the women's side stands at 440-132 (.769) in 19 seasons as head coach.
 Vavic earned his 300th career win with the Women of Troy in the third-place game of the 2007 NCAA Tournament on May 13, 2007.

 Vavic oversaw the women's water polo team's move from Division II in 1995 to Division I in 1996.
 In 1999, the USC women captured their first national championship.
 Since 1999 when the program was fully funded, Vavic's record is 352-59 (.856).
 He has swept as National and MPSF Coach of the Year in 1999, 2004 and 2010.

-Vavic, a native of Yugoslavia, spent the 1990 season as an assistant men's coach at UCLA.
-Previously, he coached three seasons (1987-1990) at Palos Verdes (Calif.)
-High, with two undefeated league seasons (1987-89).
-Vavic also served as a U.S. assistant coach at the 1995 World University Games, and was the head coach of the team in 2003.
+Vavic spent the 1990 season as an assistant men's coach at UCLA.
+Previously, he coached three seasons (1987-1990) at Palos Verdes High, with two undefeated league seasons (1987-89).
+Vavic served as a U.S. assistant coach at the 1995 World University Games, and was the head coach of the team in 2003.
 He also served as interim head coach for Team USA at the 2013 UANA World Aquatic Championship Qualification Tournament.